mykealw/fs-journal/quizzes/week09.md

 **1.** What is Inheritance?
 <!-- enter you answer in the space below -->
 ```
+Inheritance is when you gain things from you parents.
+For example in CSS inherited things have low specificity so you can override them with local things.
+Inheritance also happens in other languages.
+In Vue, we do the extends basecontroller which is saying inherit the basecontroller properties.

 ```
 **2.** What is the `Singleton` design pattern?